voostindie/vincents-productivity-suite-for-alfred/README.md

 ### Contacts

 For me, the default Contacts app from Apple is good enough to manage all my contacts.
 For that to work across my areas of responsibility, I set up several groups.
-(You still can't create or edit groups on iOS, but once you have them, you do see them and you can use them there!)
+(You can create and edit groups only on macOS, not on iOS, but once you have them, you can see  and use them on all your devices!)

 The configuration for Contacts looks as follows: